 Startups and food companies around the world are in a race to create alternatives to traditional meat production, as consumers are becoming more conscious about nutrition and sustainability.

-Next Gen, a foodtech startup which offers plant-based meats products, launched in Singapore today (October 1), armed with a seed funding of US$2.2 million (S$3 million).
+Next Gen, a foodtech startup which offers plant-based meats products, launched in Singapore today (October 1).

 The startup has established its headquarters, leadership team and research and development centre in Singapore.

 It is led by Timo Recker and Andre Menezes, who have years of experience in the plant-based protein industry.

 Timo was previously the founder and CEO of German plant-based meat company LikeMeat, while Andre was previously the General Manager of Country Foods Singapore, where he was involved in growing the Impossible Foods brand in Singapore.

 The founders plan to use the Singapore as a base, from which it will build a global consumer brand, targeting China, the USA and Europe as strategic markets.

 According to a media statement by Next Gen, Singapore was chosen as its headquarters for “its innovation ecosystem, and its centrality to Asia.”